BlankCanvasStudio/Spp/README.md

 num == Vector & Vector == num : returns a Vector with 1 and 0 in spots where equality is met

 Vector == Vector : returns true or false if the vectors are equal after elementwise comparison

+Matrix[Matrix>3] and Vector[Vector>3] returns all indexes which are greater than 3

+Matrix(Matrix>3) and Vector(Vector>3) allows for indexing into the array at a given point.
+Should use same operators as Vectors with no problem.
+  NOTE: This operator will modify the original Matrix/Vector. it is pass by reference.
+You can typecast it back to a vector with no issue, I've supported that.